GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_understanding_print_layout.md

 You can drag and drop template-files (`.qpt`, QGIS template file) into QGIS or use the __Layout manager__.

-1. Open the Layout manager under `Layout` > `Layout Manager`
+1. Open the Layout manager under `Layout` > `Layout Manager`.
-2. Navigate to the section "__New from Template__"
+2. Navigate to the section "__New from Template__".
-3. Choose `Specific` and select the location where you saved your template
+3. Choose `Specific` and select the location where you saved your template.
 4. Click open.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_opening_template